simonqhughes/mevo_mv/config_store/doc/design/configuration_store_requirements.md

   blob is aligned on a multiple of the 2alignment_bits
 - mode flags (O_CREATE, O_CONTINUOUS, O_LAZY_FLUSH, O_BLOCK_WRITE,
   O_ALLOCATE_AT_OFFEST).
   -- O_CREATE.
-The call will create the {key,value} object.
+The call will create the KV pair.
 If a
-     pre-existing object with the same name is present in CS then the storage_key_create will fail with FILE_EXISTS.
+     pre-existing KV with the same name is present in CS then the storage_key_create will fail with FILE_EXISTS.
   -- O_CONTINUOUS.
-The object value will be stored in a continuous range
+The KV value will be stored in a continuous range
      of hardware addresses.
   -- O_LAZY_FLUSH ? (todo: define)
   -- O_BLOCK_WRITE ? (todo: define)